firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-27/2015-09-04-the-closest-thing-to-animals.md

 ---
 layout: story
+category: short story
+issue: 27, September 2015
+issue-cover: issue-27-cover.png
+issue-buy-link:
-title:  "The Closest Thing to Animals"
+title: The Closest Thing to Animals
+subtitle:
-author: Sofia Samatar
+author: sofia-samatar
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2015-09-04 12:01:00 -0500
-category: short story
 permalink: /issue27/chapter/the-closest-thing-to-animals/
+audiourl:
 teaser: "I have a habit of meeting people right before they get famous and don't need me anymore."
+art: the-closest-thing-to-animals.jpg
+artcaption: Illustration for The Closest Thing to Animals
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: the-closest-thing-to-animals.jpg
-caption: Illustration for The Closest Thing to Animals
-artist: Galen Dara
 ---

 I have a habit of meeting people right before they get famous and don't need me anymore.
 I met Rock Morris two weeks before his book came out.
 I met Cindy Vea when she worked at the bakery.
 Her hair straggled out of her ponytail and neither of us would have guessed you could even be a full-time blogger.
 Six months later, I emailed Cindy to remind her about the panel we were putting together for the Conference on Negative Realism.
 She never wrote back.
 I met Nadia Barsoum the year before she started growing peppers.
 She kept saying her knee hurt.
 We thought it was the fog.